jedrichards/angularjs-handbook/README.md

 All `$scope` objects inherit from the application's `$rootScope` instance via normal prototypical inheritance.
 Therefore properties defined in a parent scope are visible in all child scopes (unless a child scope redefines an identically named property).
 Since new scopes are created by directives/controllers they will tend to create a hierarchical, inheriting tree-like structure that partially reflects the DOM structure.

-Note that inherited primitive properties such as the `string` and `number` types will prototypically propagate into child scopes by initial value only.
+> Note: that inherited primitive properties such as the `string` and `number` types will prototypically propagate into child scopes by initial value only.
 That is, if their value is changed in the child scope then that change won't be reflected back into any parent scopes.
 Therefore if it is required that scope properties are fully shared throughout the scope inheritance hierarchy then define them as properties on an object reference, e.g. `obj:{prop:value}`.

 ### Scope events